GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-64/index.md

 ## Improved Pop-up Blocker {: #popup-blocker }

 I hate tab-unders.
-You know them, it’s when a page opens a pop-up to some destination AND navigates the page.
-Usually one of them is an ad or something that you didn’t want.
+You know them, it's when a page opens a pop-up to some destination AND navigates the page.
+Usually one of them is an ad or something that you didn't want.

 Starting in Chrome 64, these type of navigations will be blocked, and Chrome will show some native UI to the user - allowing them to follow the redirect